SDUSD Recycling Program

 2025-26 Recycling Challenge

-All schools that receive waste and recycling services through the District contract with Ware Disposal are automatically included in the Challenge.
+About the Challenge: All schools that receive waste and recycling services through the District contract with Ware Disposal are automatically included in the Challenge.

-Check out the Prizes!
+Winners!
 The top schools in each grade level category with the most points will receive a trophy and bragging rights!
 A Most Improved award will be presented to the school that may not have reached the top tier, but made significant strides in their diversion level and outreach over the course of the school year.

 Grade Level Categories: